Mike's 15th Annual Winter Outlook

 Soil moisture often plays a role in storm tracks and can be very helpful in seasonal outlooks.

 There is not necessarily a correlation between the Atlantic hurricane season and the following winter's weather.
 However, a busy hurricane season usually is due to the pooling of very warm water throughout the Atlantic, often the North Atlantic.
-This can potentially have an effect on maintaining a negative NAO, so it is something to be considered.
-This season was active in the Atlantic, as seen below.
-Notice that the 2011 season was somewhat similar, and we ended up having a rather “quiet” winter, while the relatively busy 2010 season produced a colder winter.
-The harsh winter of 2009-10 was preceded by a very quiet hurricane season.
-I also included a graphic of the 2002 hurricane season, since I looked closely at 2002-03 as an analog winter.
-There were a fair number of tropical systems, but not nearly as many in the central Atlantic as this year.
-Again, there’s not necessarily a correlation between the hurricane season and winter along the East Coast, but the pooling of very warm water in the north Atlantic could be a sign for more blocking to occur.
+This can potentially have an effect on maintaining a negative NAO.
+There is a pool of rather warm water off the Northeast coast.
+There is not necessarily a correlation between the hurricane season and winter along the East Coast, but the pooling of very warm water in the north Atlantic could be a sign for more potential blocking to occur.

 ANALOG YEARS/CLIMATE MODELS

 The above are the major factors that are taken into account when making a long-range seasonal prediction.
 After examining what state these factors are in and will likely be in this winter, we usually look to find analog years where these conditions were similar and see what the resulting winter weather was like.
-I have specifically gone back and followed each factor’s history, taking into account individual analog years and their resulting weather conditions.
-Each factor presented different analog years, but there was a good consistency of below average temperatures.
-Precipitation is not as clear.
-The winter of 2002-03 was a benchmark for me to use, but I’m not sure we’ll be able to match that season’s much above average precipitation.
+I regularly review each factor’s history, taking into account individual analog years and their resulting weather conditions.

 You can see that the process of coming up with this winter outlook has been a very involved and complicated task.
 There are many factors that could easily change the impacts on our day-to-day weather and whether the outlook comes to fruition.
 The important thing is to be prepared and stay safe!